Frank Calder (politician): Political career

-Calder was appointed cabinet member in Dave Barrett's government in 1972 and became BC's first aboriginal cabinet minister.
+Calder was appointed a cabinet member in Dave Barrett's government in 1972 and became the first aboriginal cabinet minister in British Columbia (BC).
 In 1973, police found him in a consensual situation involving a female companion, alcohol and a car parked in an intersection.
 He was arrested but not charged and was fired from cabinet.
-In 1974 he was defeated by Joseph Gosnell in his bid to be re-elected as president of the Nisga'a Tribal Council.
+In 1974, he was defeated by Joseph Gosnell in his bid to be re-elected as president of the Nisga'a Tribal Council.

 In 1975, Calder crossed the floor to join the Social Credit Party of British Columbia and was re-elected.
 In 1979, however, Calder lost his seat to the NDP candidate, Al Passarell, by a single vote.
 Calder and his wife had both neglected to vote.

 Fighting for treaty rights

-Calder is famous for the court case titled "Calder vs. Attorney General of British Columbia", which was argued by Thomas Berger.
+Calder is known for the court case titled Calder v British Columbia (AG), which was argued by Thomas Berger.
 By appealing the case all the way to the Supreme Court of Canada, Calder established that Aboriginal title exists in modern Canadian law.
 This decision had national and international reverberations.
-In addition, it was the basis of BC's Nisga'a treaty.
+In addition, it was the basis of BC's Nisga'a Treaty.

-Before the Calder Case, there was no clear process for negotiating Canadian land claim settlements.
-Calder clarified which lands were negotiable (40% of Canada's land mass) and which were not.
-After the case, Canada developed a land claim policy to guide negotiations.
-He continued to fight for Nisga'a's treaty rights as recently as 2000.
+Before the Calder case, there was no clear process for negotiating Canadian land claim settlements; the case outcome clarified which lands were negotiable (40% of Canada's land mass) and which were not.
+After the case, Canada developed a land claims policy to guide negotiations.
+Calder continued to fight for Nisga'a's treaty rights as recently as 2000.

 Calder founded the Nisga'a Tribal Council, the first tribal council established in BC.
 Calder was its president for 21 years until 1974.